Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Wireless-Fronthauled Dual-Band Cell-Free Massive MIMO: The Key Idea

 \item \textbf{High Synchronization Accuracy:} Using a mmWave fronthaul (where signals have a small wavelength) to synchronize the sub-6GHz APs (where signals have a much higher wavelength) has the potential of ensuring precise clock synchronization among the APs, which is essential for the operation of the cell-free massive MIMO systems.
 Specifically, the synchronization of the APs can be achieved over the mmWave fronthaul with the aid of the CPU via master-slave type algorithms (e.g., \cite{shrestha2018precise}) or via network centric solutions (e.g., \cite{rogalin2014scalable}).
 The APs use two clock signals, one for the mmWave fronthaul and the other for the sub-6GHz access channel.
 The APs can synchronize their mmWave clocks and time by referring to the CPU.
 These signals can then be utilized for more accurate sub-6GHz synchronization by converting the mmWave (smaller wavelength) signal to a large wavelength clock\footnote{For instance, if there are two mmWave clocks that are synchronized with a $\Delta f$ frequency offset between them, the sub-6GHz clocks obtained from the these (or from the same source) can translate into a smaller frequency difference, possibly at the ratio of the carrier frequencies (e.g., for $30$ GHz and $3$ GHz carrier frequencies, it could be possible to obtain the clocks with frequency difference $\frac{\Delta f}{10}$).
 A similar gain is expected if a THz-based fronthaul is leveraged to synchronize a mmWave access channel. }. \end{itemize}

+Further, with regards to the mmWave fronthaul, we would like to highlight two points: (i) The cost of mmWave transceivers may currently be high.
+However, it is expected to decrease over time with the mass adoption and production.
+Further, in Section \sref{sec:connectedAPs}, we propose an extension of the architecture that requires much less number of mmWave transceivers. (ii) The potential coverage limitations of the mmWave fronthaul can be reduced with the employment of a large antenna array at the CPU, as will be considered in the following sections.
+In general, we envision that the proposed architecture will be promising for the scenarios where the CPU is serving APs distributed within a few hundred meters.

-Given these interesting gains of having a wireless mmWave fronthaul based cell-free massive MIMO architecture, such as the one shown in \figref{fig:systemmodel}, an important question: \textbf{Can this wireless fronthaul based architecture achieve the same data rates of the fiber fronthaul based cell-free massive MIMO architectures?} In this paper, we try to answer this question.
+Now, with the interesting gains of having wireless fronthaul based cell-free massive MIMO systems, and while mmWave fronthaul may have relatively high data rates compared to other wireless solutions, it is important to answer the question: \textbf{Can this wireless fronthaul based architecture achieve the same data rates of the fiber fronthaul based cell-free massive MIMO architectures?} In this paper, we try to answer this question.
 Towards this objective, we first describe the system model of the proposed mmWave fronthaul based cell-free massive MIMO architecture in \sref{sec:systemmodel} and formulate the end-to-end (from the CPU to the users) achievable rate optimization problem in \sref{sec:problemformulation}.
-Then, we develop an efficient transmission strategy for the proposed architecture in \sref{sec:solution} and discuss some important extensions of the proposed architecture in \sref{sec:connectedAPs}.
+Then, we develop an efficient transmission strategy for the proposed architecture in \sref{sec:solution} and discuss some important extensions in \sref{sec:connectedAPs}.
 Finally, the achievable rate of the proposed architecture and comparisons with the fiber-based solutions are provided in \sref{sec:numresults}.